Exceptional van Hove Singularities in Pseudogapped Metals

-The temperature and doping evolution of $\gamma(T, p)$, computed using the above model, is shown in Fig.~(\ref{fig4}).
-Indeed, we find that, as the doping $p \rightarrow p_{ev}$, there is a distinct upturn in the $T$-dependence of the specific heat coefficient.
-It is tempting to associate a logarithmic $T$-dependence to this upturn.
-However, while there is indeed such a logarithmic component, the overall temperature dependence is way more complex, just as is the frequency dependence of the density of states in Eq.~\eqref{eq:DOS}.
+and we show its $(p, T)$ evolution in Fig.~\ref{fig4}.
+As $p \rightarrow p_{ev}$, there is a distinct upturn in the $T$-dependence of the specific heat coefficient, reminiscent of what has been reported for in Refs.~\cite{Klein19,girod21} with $\gamma(T) \sim \log T$.
+In our computation there is indeed such a logarithmic component.
+However, the overall $T$- dependence in our theory is way more complex, just as is the frequency dependence of the density of states in Eq.~\eqref{eq:DOS}.

-It is also interesting to study the doping $p$ dependence of $\gamma(T \rightarrow 0, p)$.
-As shown in Fig~\ref{fig4}(b), it has a sharp maxima around $p=p_{ev}$, which is close to, but not coincident with the doping $p^{\ast}$ where the pseudogap vanishes.
-This can be contrasted with the weak coupling case by setting the pseudogap term $P_{\bk} =0$.
-As shown by the red dotted line in Fig~\ref{fig4}(b), the peak is broader and far less pronounced for an ordinary van Hove singularity compared to an exceptional one.
+The $p$ dependence of $\gamma(T \rightarrow 0, p)$ is also similar to what has been reported in Refs.~\cite{Klein19,girod21}.
+As shown in Fig~\ref{fig4} inset, it has a sharp maxima around $p=p_{ev}$, which is close to, but not coincident with $p^{\ast}$.
+This sharp feature can be contrasted with the weak coupling case by setting the pseudogap term $P_{\bk} =0$.
+As shown by the red dotted line in Fig~\ref{fig4} inset, the peak is broader and far less pronounced for an ordinary van Hove singularity compared to an exceptional one.
 This is because the latter is close to a second order van Hove instability.
 Also, the bands are flatter than usual for the exceptional case since the velocity vanishes at two proximate points $(0, k_{ev})$ and $(0, \pi)$, instead of only at $(0, \pi)$.

-Both the temperature and the doping dependence of $\gamma(T, p)$ that we find is qualitatively similar to what has been reported for several cuprates~\cite{Klein19}.